sebastiandaberdaku/apache-airflow-providers-pysparkonk8s/README.md

     df.show()
 ```

-Alternatively, tha same result can be achieved using the `PySparkOnK8sOperator`.
+Alternatively, the same result can be achieved using the `PySparkOnK8sOperator`.

 ```python
 from airflow.providers.pysparkonk8s.operators import PySparkOnK8sOperator